JuliaLang/julia/doc/stdlib/base.rst

    Construct an uninitialized cell array (heterogeneous array). ``dims`` can be either a tuple or a series of integer arguments.
 .. function:: zeros(type, dims)

    Create an array of all zeros of specified type.
-The type defaults to Float64 if specified.
+The type defaults to Float64 if not specified.

 .. function:: zeros(A)